Best Soft Mattresses

 - Active Flex response layer maintains alignment for a neutral spine

-- Zoned spring coil support base for better back support
+- Spring coil support base for better back support

 - 20-year warranty and risk-free 100-night sleep trial period